Big Brother (German TV series) season 10

 Big Brother 2010 is the tenth season of German reality series Big Brother.
-The show began on 11 January 2010 and ended on 9 August 2010, having lasted 211 days.
-The season was originally set to end on 6 June 2010.
+The show began on 11th January 2010 and ended on 9th August 2010, having lasted 211 days.
+The season was originally set to end on 6th June 2010.

-The winner received the €250,000 grand prize, the second place won a car and the third place received a holiday.
-Alexandra Bechtel returned as the hostess, after hosting the seasons 2 to 4.
+The winner received the €250,000 grand prize, the second place won a car, and the third place received a holiday.
+Alexandra Bechtel returned as the hostess, after hosting seasons 2 to 4.

 The logo for this anniversary season resembled the flag of Germany itself.
-In advertisements it was announced that there will be 12 housemates entering on Launch Night, the highest number of housemates entering on Day 1 since season 3.
+In advertisements it was announced that there would be 12 housemates entering on Launch Night, the highest number of housemates entering on Day 1 since season 3.

-For breaking Big Brother's rules there is a jail area in the garden, and the house was divided into three sections: Normal, Jail and Secret.
-After two weeks the Secret House was closed.
-Once or twice a week there was a task in the new "White Box" (A simply white room with a LED floor).

 The season was won by Timo with 75.2% of the votes against Marc.